vitorgomes/Teste_Tecnico_iOS_Dynamox/README.md

 - SwiftUI for building screens and animations.
 - MVVM architecture for separating communications between Views and Models using ViewModels.
 - Consumption of HTTP requests (RESTful API provided by the company).
-- SwifData, the new framework for local data persistence.
+- Realm, a third-party local persistence database (and also SwifData, the new framework for local data persistence which can be found in the "main" branch).
 - Tests using the XCTest framework.
 - Dependency injections for tests that used internet requests.
 - Code reuse by creating custom styles.